'Family business': Couple's meth operation ends at McDonald's

 He said there was significant premeditation in their drug operation and they were both at risk of reoffending.

-From a start point of five years' jail with an uplift of nine months, Judge Greig gave a discount of four months for time spent on electronically-monitored bail.
+From a starting point of five years' jail with an uplift of nine months, Judge Greig gave a discount of four months for time spent on electronically-monitored bail.

 Of their five years and five months' jail sentence, the couple will serve a minimum of 32 months and two weeks.